With 20,000 residents in Sun City Center, it’s no wonder our membership

 The Help Line volunteer group is published in each issue of The Journal.
 If you are interested in volunteering to answer members’ questions, please contact: Ilona Merritt at Ilona Merritt

 We have a computer lab/resource center located in the Atrium Building on the North SCC Campus.
 It is open every afternoon, except Sunday, from 12:30 to 5:00pm with a full staff of volunteer computer monitors (see the Yellow Shirts) to assist you with any computer problems on a hands-on, one on - one basis.
 This facility is also available at other times for more formal education classes that are scheduled by the Computer Club.
-A non-encrypted Wi-Fi Connection is available 24/7 throughout the building, courtesy of The Computer Club.
+A non-encrypted Wi-Fi Connection is available 24/7 throughout the building.

 The Club began in 1983, when Len Point had a problem with his computer and could not find ready answers.
 He gathered together the few local “experts” at that time, as sort of a mutual aid society.
 Club members took turns offering their homes as sites for the monthly meetings.